danieljoachims/piScheduler/README.md

    Installed on RaspberryPI together with [pilight](http://www.pilight.org/) it supports time scheduled switching of devices.

-*piSchedule* runs on a terminal session runs and generates output with overview of the upcoming day schedule and writes also status details.
+*piSchedule* runs on a terminal session and generates output with overview of the upcoming day schedule and writes also status details.

 A more convient use is to display and operate that output on a PC or also on mobile devices using a browser like Firefox.
 (See below __piSchedule with Browser__)